dustdustinthewind/IntralismQoLMod/README.md

 - **A couple easter eggs**

 ### Working on
+- Copy Map Stats to map description
+- Change zoom difficulty calculations (Thanks Deko for the new formula!)
 - Change BPM/Snap Events (handle BPM through a new custom event rather than operating within the description.
 Would log errors on vanilla in console but that's it, no v4 needed.)
-- Test Map from current time (test map implemented, from time not) (Reimplement into the editor using playerbase/controller?)
+- Test Map from current time (test map implemented, from time not) (Reimplement as play testing *inside* the editor using playerbase?) (on the backburner)
 - Custom Menu Music through skin folder (on the backburner)

 ### Bugs To Squash (mod bugs on top, vanilla bugs on bottom)